 import { groupBy } from 'es-toolkit/compat'

 The compat build matches Lodash’s exact behavior, including edge cases and argument handling.
-It’s a stepping stone, not a destination—migrate to the main package functions when you can.
+Think of it as a stepping stone rather than a destination: migrate to the main package functions when you can.

 What you should still use native for